 2140.2 Procedures for incoming Checks:

-[Position title] opens mail, receiving all checks and stamping “for deposit only”.
+Office Admin/Treasurer opens mail, receiving all checks and stamping “for deposit only”.

-Using approved account codes, [Position title] logs each check on a weekly spreadsheet.
-If the application of any check to a particular fund or account of the District is unclear, [Position title] logs as “Miscellaneous”.
+Using approved account codes, Office Admin/Treasurer logs each check on a weekly spreadsheet.
+If the application of any check to a particular fund or account of the District is unclear, Office Admin/Treasurer logs as “Miscellaneous”.

-[Position title] stamps any accompanying paperwork “Paid” and gives it to the Designated Staff Person.
-If there is no accompanying paperwork, [Position title] will match check to open invoice(s) and proceed with above.
+Office Admin/Treasurer stamps any accompanying paperwork “Paid” and gives it to the Designated Staff Person.
+If there is no accompanying paperwork, Office Admin/Treasurer will match check to open invoice(s) and proceed with above.

 Once a week, the spreadsheet is given to the Designated Staff Person.